Kozea/Pynuts/doc/Advanced tutorial.rst

 Then, in your ``executable.py``, you have to:
     - Declare an EmployeeView
     - Declare an EmployeeDoc
-    - Call the `edit` function with the template and theEmployeeView in parameters
+    - Call the `edit` function with the template and the EmployeeView in parameters

 ::